Franck-Delaplace/BooN/README.md

   "</li>
 <li> Execute this query.
 3469 Models are produced and nine solutions are found.
 Note that a large number of models may require significant computational time.</li>
 <li> The solutions describe the mutations required to trigger breast cancer.
+The validity of these predictions
-Please check the validity of these predictions in literature.
-Some correspond to a single mutation (Solution 1 to  </li>
+can be verified in literature for single mutations. </li>
 </ul>

 <h4>Predicting therapeutic actions</h4>